mootools/mootools-core/Docs/Browser/Browser.md

 Browser.Plugins {#Browser:Browser-Plugins}
 ------------------------------------------

-**Important note:** The *Browser.Engine* object is deprecated since MooTools 1.5, and only available in the 1.4-compatibility version.
+**Important note:** The *Browser.Plugins* object is deprecated since MooTools 1.5, and is only available in the 1.4-compatibility version.

 * Browser.Plugins.Flash - (*object*) - An object with properties corresponding to the `version` and `build` number of the installed Flash plugin.
 Note: if flash is not installed, both `Browser.Plugins.Flash.version` and `Browser.Plugins.Flash.build` will return zero.
 * Browser.Plugins.Flash.version - (*number*) The major version of the flash plugin installed.